makersacademy/airport_challenge/README.md

 for example:
 `airport.land plane` - the airport will instruct the plane to land if possible, adding it to the plane storeage
 will trigger:
-`plane.land airport` - updating the status of the plane to grounded at that airport
+`plane.land airport` - updating the status of the plane to be grounded at that airport

 ####Object/Messages Table